 It’s a good idea to research the kind of camp you want to work at based on what you bring to the table.
 For example if you want to go to a water sports camp because this is where your skills and qualifications lie, then you would be looking for one that has access to lakes and offers activities like kayaking or water skiing.
 If you want to teach at a music camp, then you need to find a specific camp offering these activities.
 You can find camps focussing on mountain adventure, arts and crafts, language skills, religious camps, the list goes on.
 If there is a skill you want to focus on then research it!

-Summer camps may only last during the summer months but the skills that you gain last a lifetime!
-There are opportunities to learn about your camper’s culture, maybe they’ll teach you a couple words in their home language or you’ll learn a new skill through the activities that camp offers.
+Working at a summer camp may only last during the summer months but the skills that you gain last a lifetime!
+There are opportunities to learn about your camper’s culture, maybe they’ll teach you a couple of words in their home language or you’ll learn a new skill through the activities that camp offers.
 You always tend to walk away from camp having learnt almost as much as the campers themselves!

 Whether your camper is a residential or day camper we (the staff) effectively take sole care for the children at camp.
 You’ll soon learn that your campers will lean on you for guidance, advice and mentorship.
 So naturally your leadership skills will grow.

 At Altitude, we are a group of companies, the main two being our winter ski school and our summer camps.
 I personally work for both, and can say that it’s a great opportunity to link the campers I am with every summer to the children I teach in winter!
-After many years of the same children we have built up a great relationships.
-It’s quite special!
-It also allows you to work in this environment for the same company year round, so you end up having a long lasting group of friends which in this situation can be quite rare!
+After many years of the same children, we have built up a great relationship, it’s quite special!
+It also allows you to work in this environment for the same company year-round, so you end up having a long-lasting group of friends which in this situation can be quite rare!

 These are only some of the many benefits there are to working at a summer camp and we would love to welcome you so that you can see for yourself!
 If you’re interested in applying to work at summer camp, send through your CV and a covering letter to firstname.lastname@example.org.